-When you experience the symptoms of overactive bladder (OAB), you will likely seek treatment from your family doctor or regular physician.
+When you experience symptoms of overactive bladder (OAB), you’ll likely seek treatment from your primary care doctor.
 Sometimes treatment won’t stop there.
 As with any medical condition, OAB can send you to several doctors before the problem is resolved.
-Also, as with other medical conditions, the doctors that you see and the treatment you receive will depend on a variety of factors, including the complexity and cause of your condition.

 Find a Doctor

-If you are experiencing symptoms of OAB, you should make an appointment with your primary care or family doctor.
-This doctor is the one who sees you for everything from a sprained muscle to an ear infection.
-They know your medical history and likely maintain a file on you.
-They’ll be your first line of diagnosis and treatment.
+If you’re experiencing symptoms of OAB, you should make an appointment with your primary care doctor.
+This doctor is the one you see for everything from a sprained muscle to an ear infection.
+They know your medical history and maintain a file on you.

-For many people, treatment will stop here.
-Your doctor can analyze your symptoms and conduct tests.
-OAB is often a sign of an infection or weak pelvic floor muscles.
-Your general doctor can easily treat things like this.
-If they believe you need to see a specialist, they can refer you.
-A specialist may help confirm a diagnosis or administer in-depth treatment and testing.
-Many insurance plans require you to see your primary doctor before seeing a specialist.
+Sometimes your primary care doctor may believe you need to see a specialist.
+A specialist may help confirm a diagnosis or administer in-depth testing and treatment.
+Many insurance plans need you to see your primary doctor before seeing a specialist.

-Urologists are doctors who specialize in the urinary tract and male reproductive organs.
-They are also trained in general surgery.
-Certification by the American Board of Urology is required for urologists.
+Urologists are doctors who specialize in the urinary tract and male reproductive organs, and are trained in general surgery.
+Urologists need certification by the American Board of Urology.
 They must pass a two-part test to get certified.
-Not only are they educated in urinary tract conditions but also in:
+They’re educated in urinary tract conditions and in conditions that include: